EdwardFerdian/wss_mri_calculator/README.md

 | --smoothing | Number of iterations to smooth surface using Laplacian smoothing.
 | --parabolic | Use parabolic curve fitting to determine the slope.
 When False use linear.
 | --no-slip | Set the wall velocity to zero for WSS calculation
-| --viscosity | Fluid viscosity ( in 4centiPoise - blood viscosity)
+| --viscosity | Fluid viscosity (default is 4 centiPoise - blood viscosity)
 | --show-plot | Plot the images using PyVista plotter
 | --show-wss-contours | Show WSS contours for visualization
 | --save-to-vtk |  Save volume mesh and surface WSS in vtk file